• Skip to primary navigation

 Like Goodie?
 Wanna fall in love?
 Follow me on Instagram for daily inspiration.

-*Medical Disclaimer: All recipes and articles on this site are always 100% gluten-free and Celiac safe.
+Medical Disclaimer: All recipes and articles on this site are always 100% gluten-free.
 Always check product ingredient lists, as ingredients can change.
-This blog is not intended to be used as professional medical or nutritional advice.
-Information and statements regarding health claims on this blog are not intended to diagnose, treat, cure, or prevent any disease.
-You should always consult a doctor before making any changes to your diet, exercise routine, and vitamin/mineral supplement routine.
-You are ultimately responsible for your own health!
+This blog is not intended to be used as professional medical advice.
+This blog's information and statements regarding health claims are not intended to diagnose, treat, cure, or prevent any disease.
+You should always consult a doctor before changing your diet, exercise, and supplement routine.
+You are ultimately responsible for your health!

 Reader Interactions